jperez0630/marinerds/pages/index.md

 />

-# And now some good news
+## And now some good news<br>

+As bad as the Mariners look on offense, they look even better when it comes to pitching.
+They do everything remarkably well with the exception of HardHit%, for which they still are middle of the pack.

 <Dropdown
     data={team_pitching_columns}